 Nutrition: 153 calories, 10.7 g fat, 1.7 g saturated, 132 mg sodium, 59.7 g carbs, 2.7 g fiber, 8.3 g protein (calculated with 1 tablespoon of cashew cheese, no toppings)

 Move over Morningstar, you've officially met your match!
 Marinated portobellos join together with homemade cashew cheese and a plethora of veggie-based toppings to create one of the tastiest raw, vegan burgers we've ever come across.
 Serve this with a side salad and some sliced fruit to round out your meal.

 Get the recipe from This Rawsome Vegan Life.

 Turmeric Cardamom Pistachio Cheesecake

 Nutrition: 403 calories, 30.3 g fat, 10.1 g saturated, 8 mg sodium, 30.2 g carbs, 4.4 g fiber, 17 g sugar, 9.3 protein

-End your day with cake—minus the nutrient-stripped flour, processed sugar and almost immediate energy crash.
+End your day with cake—minus the nutrient-stripped flour, processed sugar, and almost immediate energy crash.
 This nut- and date-based dessert will feed your sweet tooth and your body.
 You'd be hard-pressed to find another cake that serves up as much protein or as much flab-incinerating monounsaturated fat—the almonds this recipe calls for are overflowing with the stuff.
-A recent study found that participants who ate about 7 grams of monounsaturated fat with a meal reported a 40% decreased desire to eat for hours afterwards.
+A recent study found that participants who ate about seven grams of monounsaturated fat with a meal reported a 40% decreased desire to eat for hours afterward.
 The less you want to munch, the fewer calories you're apt to take in, which can help you lose weight.